Embi/filuta-assignment/README.md

 - to have a functional API microservice that can query basic entities form the DB (User, Listing) and that can emit events about users activity.
 - to have a functional vector similarity search
-- to have a consumer for user activity events that (a.k.a content/collaborative pipelines) that then updates users preference vector (based on the activity)
+- to have a consumer for user activity events (i.e., content/collaborative pipelines) that then updates users preference vectors accordingly.

 Unfortunately not all(/much) got accomplished :-(.